-Promoter : The Belgian Law of 7 May 2004 on experiments on human beings (as well as the European Directive 2001/20 EC) stipulates that, for each experiment, there must be a promoter.
-The promoter is a person, company, institution or organization responsible for the launch, management and/or financing of an experiment (Law 7 May 2004 Article 2-21°); the promoter exercises the intellectual property rights on the design of the experiment, its execution and the resulting scientific data.
-There may be only one promoter for an experiment.
+Sponsor : The Belgian Law of 7 May 2004 on experiments on human beings (as well as the European Directive 2001/20 EC) stipulates that, for each experiment, there must be a sponsor.
+The sponsor is a person, company, institution or organization responsible for the launch, management and/or financing of an experiment (Law 7 May 2004 Article 2-21°); the sponsor exercises the intellectual property rights on the design of the experiment, its execution and the resulting scientific data.
+There may be only one sponsor for an experiment.
 A study sponsor is different from a student dissertation sponsor.

 Protocol : A document describing the objective(s), design, methodology, statistical aspects and organization of an experiment.
 The term protocol covers the original protocol as well as its successive versions and amendments (Law 7 May 2004 and 7 May 2004 Article 2-22°).